pedroj/muxViz/README.md

 - Multilayer motifs analysis
 - Animated visualization of dynamical processes and time-varying multilayer networks

-Support for data analysis is not mandatory and requires a working installation of GNU Octave 3.4.0 or above.

-muxViz now supports the analysis and visualization of the following multilayer networks:
+muxViz supports the analysis and visualization of the following multilayer networks:
 ![Multilayer networks supported in muxViz](www/img/network_type.png "Supported multilayer networks")

 and the following layer layouts:
 ![Multilayer layouts supported in muxViz](www/img/layout_type.png "Supported multilayer layouts")

+### What is a multilayer network?

+Multilayer networks are a class of models widely adopted to represent empirical complex system, including biomolecular networks (eg, interactomes, metabolomes), neuronal networks (eg, connectomes), information and communication networks, social/socio-technical/socio-ecological networks, economic and financial networks, urban and transportation networks.

+You can read more on the dedicated [Wikipedia page](https://en.wikipedia.org/wiki/Multidimensional_network) or this [short illustrated summary](theory/multilayernets.md).

 #### Official Websites and Social Networks